June 30, 2020 (Updated)

 Q: Will this directly affect In-Home and On-Premise Visits?

 The Massachusetts Program Administrators are temporarily suspending any non-essential work and appointments that require a contracted vendor to enter a customer’s home (“in-home”) or business (“on-premise”) or come in close, physical contact with other individuals.
 Certain on-premise services that can be delivered from an exterior/unoccupied space of the home can resume this week, subject to the conditions above, and will be completed in compliance with health and safety protocols.

 Q: What’s the difference between a contracted vendor and a trade ally?

 A contracted vendor has been fully vetted, has a signed contract with the Program Administrator or one of its contracted vendors and is working under their discretion and at their direction.
 A trade ally is a company working through a rebate/incentive program and operating solely under a direct contract with the customer, not a Program Administrator.
 Work by trade allies is performed solely at their own discretion subject to mutual agreement between them and the customer.

-All visits through at least May 18, 2020 must be rescheduled.
-We are working to develop unique ways to work collaboratively during this time, while still following necessary safety procedures and practices and continuing to seek guidance from the Department of Public Utilities, Department of Energy Resources, Attorney General’s Office, LEAN, Department of Public Health, local Boards of Health, and other trusted sources.
+All on-premise work that cannot be delivered from both the exterior and unoccupied spaces must continue to be suspended.
+We are working to develop unique ways to work collaboratively during this time, while still following necessary safety procedures and practices and continuing to seek guidance from the Department of Public Utilities, DOER, Attorney General’s Office, LEAN, Department of Public Health, local Boards of Health, and other trusted sources.